Vintage design: Art Deco

 Art Deco was created to intentionally embrace a clean, modern, and man-made look, developed and popular from the 1920s and reaching its peak in the 1930s.
 This style features mostly geometric shapes, symmetrical patterns, and idealized human figures.

 Mid-century modern

 Mid-century modern style makes use of straight, clear lines, curved objects, wood tones, thin supporting, and oversized objects.
 It is meant to call back to the mid-20th century.

 Atomic Age

 Referring to the period roughly corresponding to 1940–1963, the Atomic Age includes elements of space exploration, scientific discovery, and futurism, creating an idea of an "optimistic, modern world".
 Atomic Age design became popular and instantly recognizable, with a use of atomic motifs and space age symbols.

 International Style

-International Style design contains broad block letters in fonts such as Helvetica (see Swiss Style for further information on the typographic style) and sleek, modern lines invoking Mies-ian simplicity and a cosmopolitan aire.
+International Style design contains broad block letters in fonts such as Helvetica (see Swiss Style for further information on the typographic style), and sleek, modern lines invoking Mies-ian simplicity and a cosmopolitan air.